Mandy Smith: Personal life

-The story took another surprising turn in 1993, when Wyman's 30-year-old son from his first marriage, Stephen, married Smith's mother, Patsy, then aged 46, making Smith her own step-grandfather’s ex-wife.
-They split after a two-year marriage.
+In 1993, Wyman's 30-year-old son from his first marriage, Stephen, married Smith's mother, Patsy, then aged 46.
+As a result, Wyman—now Smith's ex-husband—became her step-grandfather.
+The couple separated two years later.

 On 19 June 1993, Smith married footballer Pat Van Den Hauwe, but this marriage also lasted only two years.
 She published a best-selling autobiography, It's All Over Now, in 1993.
-In 2001, she was briefly engaged to fashion model Ian Mosby with whom she had a son, Max Harrison Mosby.
+In 2001, she was briefly engaged to fashion model Ian Mosby, with whom she had a son, Max Harrison Mosby.

-Smith later moved to Manchester to run a local public-relations company with her sister Nicola.
+Smith later moved to Manchester to run a public-relations company with her sister Nicola.
 In 2005, she returned to the Catholicism of her childhood after one of her former schoolteachers, a nun, "told me Jesus does not look at the mistakes I have made or the times I have ignored him".
-She stated in 2010 that she was celibate at the age of 40 and had begun working with and counselling troubled teenagers.
+She said in 2010 that she was celibate at the age of 40 and had begun working with and counselling troubled teenagers.

-In 2010, Smith publicly called for the age of consent in the United Kingdom to be raised from 16 to 18, saying "People will find that odd coming from me.
+In 2010, Smith publicly called for the age of consent in the United Kingdom to be raised from 16 to 18, saying: "People will find that odd coming from me.
 But I think I do know what I'm talking about here.
 You are still a child—even at 16.
 You can never get that part of your life, your childhood, back.
 I never could."
+According to Companies House records, Smith was appointed director of Kiss PR Limited on 11 November 2013, alongside her sister Nicola; she resigned on 6 February 2015, and the company was dissolved on 22 September 2015.